Bucks slip past Kings 129-128 without Antetokounmpo

 De’Aaron Fox scored 27 points for Sacramento, and Terence Davis had a season-high 27 off the bench.
 Buddy Hield scored 19 and Tyrese Haliburton added 12 points and 11 assists.

-Antetokounmpo was held out because of left knee soreness, one day after the reigning two-time MVP scored 47 points in a 127-109 win over Portland.
+Antetokounmpo was held out because of left knee soreness, one night after the reigning two-time MVP scored 47 points in a 127-109 win over Portland.

 Minus their leading scorer, the Bucks led most of the way but needed six points from Holiday in the final 2:23 and a heads-up timeout by Khris Middleton to hold on.

+“I know when Giannis is in the game he is always in the paint and he is always putting pressure on the defense,” Holiday said.
+“When he wasn’t playing tonight (I was) just doing the same thing and trying to make plays for other people.
+I took more opportunities to attack the basket.”

-Middleton struggled with his shot most of the night and was boxed in by two defenders near the baseline near the Kings’ bench late.
+Middleton struggled with his shot most of the night and was boxed in by two defenders near the baseline by the Kings’ bench with 13.4 seconds remaining and the Bucks up by four.
 Just before going out of bounds, Middleton called a timeout.
-Referees gave it to him as several Sacramento coaches yelled in protest.
+The referees gave it to him as several Sacramento coaches yelled in protest.

+“That’s what’s special about our team,” DiVincenzo said.
+“Giannis doesn’t play and somebody steps up.”

+Kings coach Luke Walton called it part of a frustrating night for his team.

+“We really have to understand that, and we should get this by now, it takes to as close of 48 minutes of hard competing, high intensity to win games,” Walton said.
+“In these last three games we’re only finding that for parts of that.
+Some teams can do that.
+We’re not one of them.”

-Pat Connaughton, who started in place of Antetokounmpo, made two free throws over the final nine seconds to help Milwaukee hang on.
+Pat Connaughton, who started in place of Antetokounmpo, made three free throws over the final nine seconds to help Milwaukee hang on.

 The Bucks have won 10 straight against the Kings.